 4. Walk across the Gov. Mario M. Cuomo Bridge

 When the Gov. Mario M. Cuomo Bridge was opened in 2018, it became the longest shared bicycle/pedestrian path in the nation.
-Spanning three miles across the widest part of the Hudson River, the bridge connects Westchester county with Rockland.
+Spanning three miles across the widest part of the Hudson River, the bridge connects Tarrytown in Westchester county with Rockland.

 The 12-foot wide path on the northern side of the westbound span features six scenic overlooks as well as interpretive art displays.

 - The energy efficient, LED light fixtures that illuminate the bridge every night

 5. Spend the afternoon in Franklin D. Roosevelt State Park